$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I

 But $J$ can only be similar to $-J^T$ if for each block having $\lambda$ in the diagonal there is another having $-\lambda$ in the diagonal, and with the same size.
 We can split the blocks in three parts, that is, there is a $\Phi$ such that

-for some matrices $J_+,J_-$ and $J_0$ in Jordan form, such that $J_+$ and $J_-$ have opposite eigenvalues and $J_0$ has only $0$ as eigenvalue.
+for some matrices $J_+,J_-$ and $J_0$ in Jordan form, such that $J_+$ and $J_-$ have eigenvalues with opposite sign and $J_0$ has only $0$ as eigenvalue.
 Let $m$ be the size of $J_+$ and $J_-$.
 Now $2m$ is the number of nonzero eigenvalues.

 Let the first $m$ columns of $\Phi$ be $u_1,\ldots,u_m$.
 Because of \eqref{eq:matrix}, we have

 for adequate $\lambda_i$ and $\mu_i$, with $\mu_i=0$ or $1$.